 Their pent-up energy and independent personality, coupled with their hunting dog instincts make Ridgebacks one of the harder to train dog breeds.
 You need to equip yourself with the knowledge and the right attitude when dealing with his breed.

 Be firm but not harsh and include lots of patience and your Ridgeback’s favorite treats.
 With proper training, the intelligent Rhodesian Ridgeback temperament can be easily managed and they can become great pets for many families.

 Who’s the Alpha Dog?

 Rhodesian Ridgebacks need to look up to a dominant Alpha figure in the pack.
-Without a recognized pack leader, the Ridgeback will easily assume the role and that’s when the problem sets in.
+Without a recognized pack leader, the Ridgeback will easily assume the role and that’s when there is a potential for problems to sets in.

 They can become combative and can become difficult to manage.
-A firm hand and a consistent approach to training, will show your willful Ridgeback who’s the boss and who sets the rules in the pack.
+A firm hand and a consistent approach to training will show your willful Ridgeback who’s in charge and who sets the rules in the pack.